Children’s Hospital New Orleans Center for Cancer and Blood Disorders

-The LaNasa Greco Center for Cancer and Blood Disorders at Children’s Hospital provides comprehensive care with a multidisciplinary team approach.
-Faculty from LSU Health New Orleans works with a team of specialized professionals including surgeons, pathologists, radiologists, radiation oncologists, nurses, pharmacists, psychologists, social workers and others to provide cutting-edge, compassionate “total care” for the child and family.
+The Center or Cancer and Blood Disorders at Children’s Hospital provides comprehensive care with a multidisciplinary team approach.
+Faculty from LSU Health New Orleans works with a team of specialized professionals including surgeons, pathologists, radiologists, radiation oncologists, nurses, pharmacists, psychologists, social workers and others to provide expert, compassionate care for the child and family.
 The hospital has dedicated areas for inpatient and outpatient care, providing treatment for children with cancer, sickle cell anemia, hemophilia and other blood disorders.

 Cancer & blood disorder treatment

 The Center for Cancer and Blood Disorders treats more than 1,100 children each year.
 Children’s Hospital treats more Louisiana kids with cancer than all other facilities combined.
 Though patient care is our primary focus, Children’s Hospital is an active participant in clinical and basic research of childhood cancers and blood disorders.
 Our physicians have access to the most modern therapies for treatment of malignancies and blood disorders in children.

 The Center is also a teaching facility for medical students, nursing students and those completing graduate and postgraduate training.
 Our program has the only approved, dedicated hematology/oncology fellowship training in Louisiana.
 This program is part of theLSU Health New Orleans Department of Pediatrics and the Stanley S. Scott Cancer Center of LSU Health New Orleans.

 A dedicated team of pediatric hematologists & oncologists